wp-plugins/flyzoo/readme.txt

 Flyzoo is a complete chat solution offering **live support** with **real time visitor monitoring** and **group chat** at a very affordable price.

-Features include: online/offline messages, theme customization, private chat, chat rooms, avatars, user list, words filtering, emoticons and much more...
+Features include: online/offline messages, color customization, private chat, chat rooms, avatars, user list, words filtering, emoticons and much more...

 Chat with your visitors for **live support** and engage your community in **chat rooms** where members can also start private conversations.